LatitudeAdjustment/gps_display_nmea0183/README.md

 [l] toggles logging

-Data is written to a file with the name gps_YYYYMMDD_hhmmss.nmea which is the start time for the application.
+Data is written to a file with the name gps_YYYYMMDD_hhmmss.nmea which represents the start time for the application.

 ## Fix Data (upper left)